-For example, if you budget US$10 per day, and you're charged for a 30-day billing period, the maximum you would pay is US$300.
+For example, if you budget $10 per day, and you're charged for a monthly billing period, the maximum you would pay is $300.

 Note: pay for conversions campaigns are billed differently, and can be billed for more than 2 times the average daily budget.

-To see whether you've received any overdelivery credits:
+To see whether you've received any credits for overdelivery:

 - An automatic payment was already in progress when you initiated your payment: The automatic payment cycle is punctual, so if you made your payment when this process was underway, you might still be charged.
-This is most likely to happen if you make a payment when you're close to your billing threshold, at the end of the calendar month, or at the end of a 30-day billing period.
+This is most likely to happen if you make a payment when you're close to your billing threshold, at the end of the calendar month.

 - You reached the end of your billing cycle: After you make a manual payment, your account returns to its usual billing cycle.
-You'll receive an automatic charge after your account costs reach your billing threshold, or after 30 days have passed since your last automatic payment, whichever happens first.
+You'll receive an automatic charge after your account costs reach your payment threshold, on the first date of the next month whichever happens first.

-- You've made a manual payment (by clicking on the Make a payment button in your account).
+- You've made a manual payment (by selecting the Make a payment button in your account).
 Although automatic payments are processed within a set billing cycle, you can make a manual payment at any time.

 - Your account might recently have been upgraded to a new billing interface.
 When this happens, you're charged for your account balance at the time of this upgrade—you're not being charged for the upgrade.
 This one-time charge is outside of your normal billing cycle.
 All your future charges should be within your usual billing cycle.

 When you stop your ads from running—by canceling your account or pausing or removing your campaigns—the Google Ads system can take several hours to halt your ads completely.
-At this point, you won't accrue any more costs.
+After that point, you won't accrue any more costs.

-To see whether you have any unpaid advertising costs, click the tool icon and then under "Billing," choose Billing summary, then look at your current balance at the top of the page.
+To see whether you have any unpaid advertising costs, select the tools icon and then under "Billing," select Summary, then look at your current balance at the top of the page.